SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

   drop: ["ALL"]
 ```

-Based on that, one can run the SQ helm chart in a full restricted namespace, by deactivating the `initSysctl.enabled` and `initFs.enabled` parameters, which requires root access.
+Based on that, one can run the SQ helm chart in a full restricted namespace, by deactivating the `initSysctl.enabled` and `initFs.enabled` parameters, which require root access.

 Please take a look at [production-use-case](#production-use-case) for more information or directly at the values.yaml file.